 5. Twill ribbons

 These are cotton/polyester woven ribbons

-These are ribbons with designs woven into it.
-They have a right and wrong side and the intricate designs on the ribbon makes it very suitable for elaborate projects especially home decor.
-Earlier this ribbon was painstakingly handmade on a loom but nowadays it is made on special machines
+These are ribbons with designs woven into them.
+They have a right and wrong side and the intricate designs on the ribbon make it very suitable for elaborate projects especially the home decor.
+Earlier this ribbon was painstakingly handmade on a loom but nowadays it is made on special machines.